jhsimon/ThermoConsistentCHNS/README.md

 The corresponding simulation data can be visualized using ParaView from the VTU files stored in the `phase/`, `chem/`, and `state/` output directories.

+## Accompanying Work

+This repository contains the accompanying code for forthcoming joint work by **John Sebastian Simon**, **Christian Kahle**, and **Michael Hinze**.
+The associated manuscript is currently in preparation.
+Citation information will be added once the work becomes publicly available.

 ## Author